ScriptAlchemist/jot_zettelkasten/zet/computer_science/gcp/sre/principles/chapter_7.md

 correctly configured in all clusters, and if not, why.
 The graph highlighted the failed step, and the failing Python unit test output a more verbose error message.

+Any time a team encountered a delay due to another team's unexpected misconfiguration, a bug could be filed to extend their Prodtest.
+Thisi ensured that a similar problem would be discovered earlier in the future.
+SREs were proud to be able to assure their customers that all services-both newly turned up services and existing services with new configurations-would reliably serve production traffic.

+For the first time, our project managers could predict when a cluster could "go live," and had a complete understanding of **why** each clusters took six or more weeks to go from "network-ready" to "serving live traffic."
+Out of the blue, SRE received a mission from senior
+management: `In three months, five new clusters will creach network-ready oon the same day.
+Please turn themup in one week.`

+### Resolving Inconsistencies Idempotently

+A "One Week Turnup" was a terrifying mission.
+We had tens of thousands of lines of shell script owned by dozens of teams.
+We could quickly tell how unprepared any given cluster was, but fixing it meant that the dozens of teams would have to file hundreds of bugs, and then we had to hope that these bugs would be promptly fixed.

+We realized that evolving from "Python unit tests finding misconfigurations" to "Python code fixing misconfigurations" could enable us to fix these issues faster.

+The unit test already knew which cluster we were examining and the specific test that was failing, so we paired each test with a fix.
+If each fix was written to be idempotent, and could assume that all dependencies were met, resolving the problem should have been easy-and safe-to resolve.
+Requiring idempotent fixes meant teams could run their "fix script" every 15 minutes without fearing damage to the cluster's configuration.
+If the DNS team's test was blocked on the Machine Database team's configurations of a new cluster, as soon as the cluster appeared in the database, the DNS team's test and fixes would start working.

+Take the test shown in `Figure 7-2` as an example.
+If `TestDnsMonitoringConfigExists` fails, as shown, we can call `FixDnsMonitoringCreateConfig`, which scrapes configuration from a database, then checks a skeleton configuration file into our revision control system.
+Then `TestDnsMonitoringConfigExists` passes on retry, and the `TestDnsMonitoringConfigPushed` test can be attempted.
+If the test fails, the `FixDnsMonitoringPushConfig` step runs.
+If a fix fails multiple times, the automation assumes that the fix failed and stops, notifying the user.

+Armed with these scripts, a small group of engineers could ensure that we could go from "The network works, and machines are listed in the database" to "Serving 1% of websearch and ads traffic" in a matter of a week of two.
+At the time, this seemed to be the apex of automation technology.

+Looking back, this approach was deeply flawed; the latency between the test, the fix, and then a second test introduced **flaky** tests that sometimes works and sometimes failed.
+Not all fixes were naturally idempotent, so a flaky test that was followed by a fix might render the system in an inconsistent state.

+![ProdTest for DNS Service, showing that one failed test resulted in only running on fix.](../../gcp-img/figure_7_2.jpg)

+Figure 7-2.
+ProdTest for DNS Service, showing that one failed test resulted in only running one fix.

+### The Inclination to Specialize

+Automation processes can vary in three respects:

+* `Competence`, i.e., their accuracy
+* `Latency`, how quickly all steps are executed when initiated.
+* `Relevance`, or proportion of real-world process covered by automation.

+We began with a process that was highly competent (maintained and run by the service owners), high-latency (the service owners performed the process in their spare time or assigned it to new engineers), and very relevant (the service owners knew when the real world changed, and could fix the automation).

+To reduce turnup latency, many service owning teams instructed a single "turnup team" what automation to run.
+The turnup team used tickets to start each stage in the turnup so that we could track the remaining tasks, and who those tasks were assigned to.
+If the human interactions regarding automation modules occurred between people in the same room, cluster turnups could happen in a much shorter time.
+Finally, we had our competent, accurate, and timely automation process!